-The sculpture, whose title translates to Brief History of Time, is on loan from Mexico City’s famed La Colección Jumex.
+The sculpture, whose title translates to Brief History of Time, was on loan from Mexico City’s famed La Colección Jumex.
 The work is tied to Entre la vida y la muerta, a 2008 performance during which the artist used a crane to drop a similar car into a lake just outside of Guadalajara.
 Afterward, Lebrija discovered that a photograph of the performance had captured the moment just before the front bumper hit the water, beginning the artist’s interest in the passage of time.
-In this tense, “frozen” sculptural moment — as dramatic as it is dazzling — the car appears to be suspended between life and death.
+In this tense, “frozen” sculptural moment — as dramatic as it is dazzling — the car appeared to be suspended between life and death.

 About the Artist

 The conceptual art of Gonzalo Lebrija (born in Mexico City in 1972) explores the complexities of time, including how perceptions of past, present, and future can be altered by visual phenomena.
 Lebrija’s sculptures, paintings, photographs, and videos have been presented extensively, and are the subject of a 2022 survey exhibition at the Palm Springs Art Museum.
 Lebrija co-founded and co-directs Oficina de Proyecto de Arte in Guadalajara, Mexico, where he lives.

 This installation is supported by Automobile Alley Association.